mmorcos434/Mount_Sinai/README.md

 The frontend provides two integrated interfaces:

-1.  **Radiology Admin Dashboard**Used by supervisors or knowledge-base managers to upload documents, protocols, and internal notes, and to trigger backend FAISS re-indexing.
+1.  **Radiology Admin Dashboard** Used by supervisors or knowledge-base managers to upload documents, protocols, and internal notes, and to trigger backend FAISS re-indexing.

-2.  **Radiology Agent Chat Portal**Used by scheduling agents to chat with the Mount Sinai Radiology Assistant (Scheduling Engine + RAG Engine).Supports multi-chat threads, automatic summarization, structured responses, and instant switching between Scheduling Q&A and Document Q&A.
+2.  **Radiology Agent Chat Portal** Used by scheduling agents to chat with the Mount Sinai Radiology Assistant (Scheduling Engine + RAG Engine).
+Supports multi-chat threads, automatic summarization, structured responses, and instant switching between Scheduling Q&A and Document Q&A.

 Both UIs are built with **React + Vite**, styled using **Material UI (MUI)**, and communicate directly with the FastAPI backend.